Blankenburg (Harz): History

 The dukes of Brunswick-Lüneburg turned the place into a secondary residence in the 17th century and it enjoyed its heyday under Duke Louis Rudolf (1690–1731), the second son of Anthony Ulrich of Wolfenbüttel.
 Rudolf was given Blankenburg in 1707 as a paragium.
 At the same time the County of Blankenburg was elevated to the status of an imperial principality (Reichsfürstentum) which was ruled independently until 1731, but then, because Louis Rudolf became a duke, was reunited with Brunswick where it remained.
 The present-day Little Castle with its terraced garden and Baroque pleasure garden stems from that period.
-From 1807 to 1813 Blankenburg belonged to the Kingdom of Westphalia.

 In the Seven Years' War the absolute neutrality of the town made it a safe refuge for the Brunswick court.
 Louis XVIII also stayed in Blankenburg under the name of Count of Lille from 24 August 1796 to 10 February 1798, after his escape from Dillingen.

+From 1807 to 1813, Blankenburg belonged to the Kingdom of Westphalia and returned to the Principality of Brunswick-Wolfenbüttel after the Wars of Liberation.
+From 1815 to 1918, as a result of the Congress of Vienna, Blankenburg belonged to the Duchy of Brunswick.

 In the early days of Nazi era, those who opposed the Nazi regime were persecuted and murdered.
 In a notorious campaign by Brunswick SS commander, Jeckeln, in September 1933, 140 communists and social democrats were herded together in the inn, Zur Erholung.
 Here and in the Blankenburger Hof they were severely beaten, some dying as a result.
 During the Second World War the Blankenburg-Oesig subcamp of Buchenwald concentration camp was set up in the Dr. Dasch (Harzer Werke) Monastery Works and, shortly thereafter, subordinated to Mittelbau-Dora concentration camp.
 Here some 500 prisoners had to carry out forced labour in the monastery factory and Oda Works.
 In addition, there was a work camp run by the Gestapo for "half-Jews" who were forced to do hard labour.
 Another camp was occupied in February 1945 by inmates of the Auschwitz subcamp of Fürstengrube and managed as Blankenburg Regenstein subcamp.